minh-v/hackernews-back/README.md

 ```

 In the server folder:
 Install the dependencies and start docker-compose, which contains Express, Hasura and PostgreSQL.
+Database migrations and metadata should automatically be applied.
 ```
 # server
 cd server